The Mambo Kings: Development

 Arne Glimcher, an art dealer based in New York City and a fan of mambo music, learned that his longtime friend Oscar Hijuelos was writing a novel relating to the latter subject.
 After reading a manuscript of Hijuelos's novel The Mambo Kings Play Songs of Love, Glimcher purchased the film rights in 1988, one year before the book was published.
 He also appointed himself as director, believing that he was the only person capable of successfully adapting the book to film.
 Glimcher later hired Cuban-born screenwriter Cynthia Cidre to write the film adaptation.
 Cidre spent eighteen months working on the screenplay, and after 24 drafts, she had stripped the story down to cover only half of Hijuelos's 407-page book.
 While the book spans several decades, events in the film take place from 1952 to 1955.

 Various studios rejected the film, resulting in Glimcher paying the crew's salaries with his own money.
 When the project moved to Universal Pictures, Glimcher tried to convince the studio's president Tom Pollock to financially back it with a low budget.
 Before production could begin, Pollock insisted that footage from the television series I Love Lucy be a key part of the film.
 Following Lucille Ball's death in 1989, Glimcher contacted her children Lucie Arnaz and Desi Arnaz, Jr., requesting the rights to use footage from the television series, but was denied by the two siblings.
 Shortly after, Universal dropped the film due to budget disputes.
 In 1990, Glimcher wrote a letter to Arnaz, Jr., asking that he reconsider, and the two men reached an agreement.
-The project was picked up by Warner Bros. after Glimcher met with the studio's president Terry Semel.
+The project was picked up by Warner Bros.
+Pictures after Glimcher met with the studio's president Terry Semel.
 Semel then introduced Glimcher to producer Arnon Milchan, whose production company Regency Enterprises agreed to co-finance the film with Warner Bros. and France's Le Studio Canal+, with the German-based studio Alcor Films enlisted as a co-producer.